thinkst/canary-utils/README.md

 **Usage:** Set the `CANARY_HASH` & `CANARY_TOKEN` variables, as well as the `BIRD_ID` you'd like to retrieve the events from.
 Run the script and the results will be populated in a new json file.

 **Prerequisites:** The API functionality will need to be enabled on your Console, a guide available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
 You will then need the {jq}(https://stedolan.github.io/jq/) package installed on your local machine.
 The script currently only supports outside Birds, a guide on how to enable this [here](https://help.canary.tools/hc/en-gb/articles/360017954338-Configuring-your-device-as-an-Outside-Bird).

+### Automated-AWS-Canary-Bird-Deployment.sh
+**Author:** This bash script was kindly donated by a Thinkst customer.

+**Purpose:** This script automates the process for commissioning a bird that has been deployed as an AWS EC2 instance and configures the device personality using the Canary API.

+**Usage:** Set the `CANARY_HASH` & `CANARY_TOKEN` variables, as well as the `CANARY_FLOCK` you'd like to deploy the bird to a flock other than the default.
+Replace the values in the sample config.json file and enable desired services.

+**Prerequisites:** The API functionality will need to be enabled on your Console, a guide available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
+You will then need the {jq}(https://stedolan.github.io/jq/) package installed on your local machine.
+The script requires that a bird be deployed in AWS prior to configuring it.
+You can find terraform code to deploy your bird as AWS EC2 instance under the `terraform` folder in this repository.